What is Floatation?You float in effortlessly on the surface of warm water saturated with Epsom salt. Bliss!

 The blissful mood which many feel post-float can carry onwards and outwards into your life.

-If you have some time and are keen to find out more right now, check out this wonderful film “Float Nation” for some insights into floatation and the wide range of benefits it can give you.
+Maybe you’d like to find out more right now.
+If you have some time, check out this wonderful film “Float Nation” for some insights into floatation and the wide range of benefits it can give you.